ChidiebereMOk/Portfolio_Projects/README.md

 # Chidiebere M. Okere - Introduction & Portfolio Overview
 ## About
 Hi, my name is Chidiebere.
 I am a graduate of Rutgers Business School with a Bachelor of Science Degree in Business Analytics and Information Technology and currently pursuing my Master's in Applied Business Analytics.
-Over the years of both through my studies and projects I have developed a strong foundation and proficieny in programming languages SQL and Python, visualization tools such as Excel, Tableau, and PowerBI.
+Over the years of both through my studies and projects I have developed a strong foundation and proficieny in programming languages SQL and Python, visualization tools such as Excel and Tableau.

 In my free time I enjoy working on personal projects to both sharpen my skills and acquire new skills that can aid in furthering my career in data analytics.